esmaeilyazdani/Windows-Server/DHCP/Create-Bulk-DHCP-Scopes(PowerShell-and-CSV-file)/Readme.txt

 	$ScopeDescription = $Scope.description
 # If you would like to see a massage while creating each scope, you can use Write-Output switch and enter your desired message
 Write-Output "The script is creating scope  $ScopeName"
-# Here based on the information that are provided in CSV file, scopes will create.
+# Here, based on the information that are provided in CSV file, scopes will create.
 We don't need to specify State and LeaseDuration in CSV file and just privide a value in the below line of the script
 Add-DhcpServerv4Scope -ComputerName $DHCPServerAddress -Name "$ScopeName" -Description "$ScopeDescription" -StartRange $Scope.startrange -EndRange $Scope.endrange -SubnetMask $Scope.subnetmask -State Active -LeaseDuration 10.00:00:00
 # Finally, the script gets the scope id or scope subnet address and sets default gateway or router address for that network.
 Set-DhcpServerv4OptionValue -Router $Scope.router -ScopeId $Scope.scopeid -ComputerName $DHCPServerAddress